-The UVic ESCM has been a critical tool in developing the cumulative emissions framework to climate mitigation (Zickfeld et al., 2009; Matthews et al., 2009; Matthews and Weaver, 2009; MacDougall and Knutti, 2016; Mengis et al., 2018; Tokarska et al., 2019) due to its low computations cost and strict enforcement of matter and energy conservation the model is capable of conducting a host of simulation beyond the limits of most other models, but with higher resolution than other EMICs (e.g. Montenegro et al. (2007); Matthews and Caldeira (2008); Keller et al. (2014); MacDougall and Knutti (2016); MacDougall (2017); Pahlow et al. (2020); Kvale et al. (2021)).
-As terrestrial nutrient limitation constrains the carbon cycle in nature, the new N and P modules allows addressing research questions relating carbon budgets, carbon cycle and CH4 feedbacks, carbon dioxide removal and permafrost carbon cycle, among other questions.
-Furthermore, the N and P cycles can represent environmental and climate critical processes such as the release of N2O, agricultural impacts on terrestrial soils and coastal lines, eutrophication, anoxic events and nutrient fluxes from land to ocean.
+et al., 2019) due to its low computations cost and strict enforcement of matter and energy conservation the model is capable of conducting a host of simulation beyond the limits of most other models, but with higher resolution than other EMICs (e.g. Montenegro et al. (2007); Matthews and Caldeira (2008); Keller et al. (2014); MacDougall and Knutti (2016); MacDougall (2017); Pahlow et al. (2020); Kvale et al. (2021)).
+As terrestrial nutrient limitation constrains the carbon cycle in nature, the new nitrogen and phosphorus modules allows addressing research questions relating carbon budgets, carbon cycle and CH4 feedbacks, carbon dioxide removal and permafrost carbon cycle, among other questions.
+Furthermore, the nitrogen and phosphorus cycles can represent environmental and climate critical processes such as the release of N_2O , agricultural impacts on terrestrial soils and coastal lines, eutrophication, anoxic events and nutrient fluxes from land to ocean.

 A number of limitations have been identified with the developed N and P modules that relate to the degree of complexity or the lack of large-scale datasets available.
 Due to the lack of global estimates of nutrient pools and fluxes based on field measurements, many of the parameters or parameterizations in this model are poorly constrained.
-In general, these are the following model limitation that are plan to be improved in future model development projects:
+In general, these are the following model limitations that should be addressed in further studies:

 - 1. The model does not include a dynamic nutrient leaf resorption rate.
-Under nutrient limitations, this rate can increase as a strategy to conserve nutrients (Reed et al. , 2012).
+Under nutrient limitations, this rate can increase as a strategy to conserve nutrients (Reed et al., 2012).
 Thus, the effect of limitation in our model might be overestimated. - 2.
-There is a static input of P from weathering.
+There is a static input of phosphorus from weathering.
 To control the P input we chose to estimate weathering flux by adding a fix amount.
 This oversimplification could add more uncertainty to the P pools and can be overcome using a runoff based weathering scheme.
-Moreover, we do not account for P atmospheric dust deposition.

-- 3. The sorption-desorption dynamics of P in soil are oversimplified.
+Moreover, we do not account for P atmospheric dust deposition. - 3.
+The sorption-desorption dynamics of P in soil are oversimplified.
 We chose Goll et al. (2017) approach because it was a simpler way to represent this process.
 However, a more complex solution might improve the distribution P globally. - 4.
-The absence of an ocean N_2O output.
-Consequently, we are unable to estimate the total amount of a dynamically evolving N_2O concentration at this time.
-As N_2O is the 3rd most important greenhouse gas (IPCC, 2022), its incorporation into the model is a priority. - 510 - 5.
-The model does not account for root uptake constrains of N and P on terrestrial vegetation.
-This includes spatial representations of mycorrhizal associations and the carbon cost of nitrogen and phosphorus uptake from soil (Shi et al. , 2016; Braghiere et al. , 2021, 2022).

-The CNP model is primarily designed to improve carbon cycle feedbacks under current and future climate conditions.
-The 515 use of nutrient limitation improves the land-atmosphere dynamics.
-In simulations, this improvement has a significant impact 515 on atmospheric CO_2 concentrations.
+The absence of an ocean N2O output.
+Consequently, we are unable to estimate the total amount of a dynamically evolving N2O concentration at this time.
+As N2O is the 3rd most important greenhouse gas (IPCC, 2022), its incorporation into the model is a priority. - 5.
+The model does not account for uptake constrains on terrestrial vegetation.
+This includes spatial representations of mycorrhizal associations and the carbon cost of nitrogen and phosphorus uptake from soil (Shi et al., 2016; Braghiere et al., 2021, 2022).
+Furtermore, we do not estimate nitrogen cost for phosphorus metabolization or viseversa. - The CNP model is primarily designed to improve carbon cycle feedbacks under current and future climate conditions.
+The use of nutrient limitation improves the land-atmosphere dynamics.
+In simulations, this improvement has a significant impact on atmospheric CO2 concentrations.
 In future studies, we intend to assess the impact of nutrient limitation on different SSP scenarios and key carbon cycle benchmark metrics.
 Furthermore, the model can be used to improve the vegetation representation in ESMs.
 Finally, the CNP model may be used to generate coastal nutrient input and to integrate terrestrial nutrient biogeochemical processes with oceanic processes.

-520 5 Conclusion
+5 Conclusion